nimwegenLab/MiM_NikonTi/Docs/NikonTi_hardware_triggering.md

 ## hardware triggering

 ### Flash4 trigger output explained

+As we have seen in the previous sections, when running a hardware-triggered MDA with sequenceable devices, the camera runs as fast as possible in streaming mode.
+Also, the camera has to generate a TTL at each frame to drive all devices through their sequence.
+Modern cameras propose different types of trigger outputs.
+We describe here settings specific to the Hamamatsu OrcaFlash4 V2 camera.

+#### How a CMOS camera works
+In order to understand the different types of triggers, one has first to understand a few basic features of CMOS cameras, and in particular the importance of pixel rows.
+After exposure, the information is readout from the CMOS chip row after row, starting from the central row and progressing towards the chip top and bottom row.
+Readout takes around 10us/row, and therefore there's a time delay of 10ms between readout of the central and edge pixel rows.
+Since in streaming mode, the camera operates non-stop, it starts exposing each row right after readout, which means that while the central row has started exposure for the second frame, rows close to the edge are still exposing for the previous frame.
+Hence pixel rows are exposing for the same total time but not at the same time.

+All possible triggers are set respective to the exposure/readout timings explained above.

+Since it takes 10ms to start exposure of all pixel rows, if the exposure time is e.g. set to 50ms, there will be 40ms during which all pixel rows are exposing.
+Hence if no light is pr

+Exposure of pixel rows starts from the middle of the CMOS chip and progresses bidirectionally towards the top and bottom of the chip.
+There is therefore a small delay of around 10us between the time at which successive lines start exposing.
+Summed over half the chip size (1024 lines), this amounts to a delay of 10ms between the starting time of exposure between the central and the edge pixel rows.

 When running an MDA, micromanager detects whether devices are sequenceable, meaning that they can internally store series of states that they then reach upon successive triggers.
 If all devices are sequenceable, the camera runs in streaming mode and sends the triggers to other devices.
 On the Flash4 you can set each of the three triggers (numbered [0], [1] and [2]) independently and each time an image is acquired, those triggers will be sent out.
 There are several options for each trigger (explained in detail but not always very clearly in the Hamamatsu manual):
 -Trigger polarity: choose positive or negative depending on what the receiving device needs.
 Apparently you need positive for the ASI stage